Lance Guest

-Lance R. Guest (born July 21, 1960) is an American film and television actor, best known for his starring role in 1984's The Last Starfighter.
+Lance R. Guest (born July 21, 1960) is an American actor.
+Known for his film work throughout the 1980s and various television roles thereafter, he made his screen debut with a supporting role in Halloween II (1981).
+This was followed by headline parts in The Last Starfighter (1984) and Jaws: The Revenge (1987).
+Between 2010 and 2012, Guest appeared both on and off-Broadway in the musical Million Dollar Quartet, playing Johnny Cash.

 Biography

-Guest developed a serious interest in acting as a freshman while attending Saratoga High School, and he majored in theater while attending UCLA.
+Guest developed a serious interest in acting as a freshman while attending Saratoga High School, located in Saratoga, California, and later majored in theater while attending UCLA.
 He has starred in many theatrical films, including his role as Jimmy alongside actress Jamie Lee Curtis in Halloween II (1981), and also starred in Neil Simon's I Ought to Be in Pictures.
 His most notable role was in the science fiction film The Last Starfighter (1984) as Alex Rogan, and as Beta, a robot sent to replace Alex while he was in space.
-He has starred in Jaws: The Revenge (1987) as Michael Brody.
+Guest has starred in Jaws: The Revenge (1987) as Michael Brody.
 Guest played Cosmo Cola in Stepsister from Planet Weird (2000).
-He played Hugo Archibald in The Jennie Project (2001).
+In 2001, he played Hugo Archibald in The Jennie Project (2001).
 Also that year, he appeared in Mach 2 (2001).

 Guest's starring television roles included Lou Grant (1981–1982) and Knots Landing (1991).
-Guest has guest-starred on St. Elsewhere, The Wonder Years, Party of Five, JAG, NYPD Blue, The X-Files, Becker, Life Goes On, House, and Jericho.
+Additionally, he has made guest appearances on St. Elsewhere, The Wonder Years, Party of Five, JAG, NYPD Blue, The X-Files, Becker, Life Goes On, House, and Jericho.

-Guest has starred on Broadway as Johnny Cash in the musical Million Dollar Quartet, a fictionalized depiction of the only time Carl Perkins, Jerry Lee Lewis, Johnny Cash, and Elvis Presley ever recorded music as a group.
+Guest starred as Johnny Cash in the Broadway musical Million Dollar Quartet, a fictionalized depiction of the only time Carl Perkins, Jerry Lee Lewis, Johnny Cash, and Elvis Presley recorded music together.